ubsuny/ExactDiagonalisation-CP2P2024/Main code explanation.md

-The first term represents the kinetic energy, the second term the interaction U between electrons, V describes the random disorder potential, and μ is the chemical potential.
+The first term represents the kinetic energy, the second term the interaction U between electrons, V describes the random disorder potential, and μ is the chemical potential.U is the Coulomb interaction at a doubly occupied site, and Vi is the local onsite disorder potential randomly distributed according to a probability distribution P(Vi ).We use a box distribution P(Vi ) = (1/2W)*<b>θ</b>(W − |Vi|).
 <br />
 My analysis of the Anderson-Hubbard model will be done on the Bethe lattice with a large coordination number, while We will study this system at half-filling.